OldhamMade/oldhammade.github.io/_posts/2016-09-20-quick-tips-elixir-deployments.md

 ***

-In tutorials, where to see `exrm`, be sure to use [Distillery](https://github.com/bitwalker/distillery).
+In tutorials, where you see `exrm`, be sure to use [Distillery](https://github.com/bitwalker/distillery).
+It's taking over from `exrm` and the tutorials haven't yet caught up.

 ***